Skip to main content

 Immune System Dysregulation the Two Faces of Cortisol

-Cortisol’s relationship with the is complex.
+Cortisol’s relationship with the immune system is complex.
 It is classically known as a potent anti-inflammatory and immunosuppressive agent, which is why synthetic glucocorticoids are used to treat autoimmune and inflammatory diseases.
 However, the effects of chronic endogenous hypercortisolism are far more complicated.

 The failure of central feedback mechanisms due to glucocorticoid receptor resistance perpetuates a cycle of escalating cortisol production.